Skip to content

 text

-An often-overlooked detail: the return value of printf is the number of characters successfully output, with a negative value indicating an error.
-In embedded development, using the return value for simple error detection can sometimes be useful.
+An often overlooked detail: the return value of printf is the number of characters successfully output, with a negative value indicating an error.
+In embedded development, using the return value for simple error checking can sometimes be useful.

 Reading User Input with scanf

 scanf reads data from standard input.
-Its format specifiers are similar to printf's but have some subtle differences:
+Format specifiers are similar to printf but have subtle differences:

 c